-People like me don’t have much of a say in what the government does.

-Strongly Agree

-Agree

-Somewhat Agree

-Neutral

-Somewhat Disagree

-Disagree

-Strongly Disagree

-Q. How much do you agree with the following statement: Government is not responsive to the needs of people.

-Strongly Agree

-Agree

-Somewhat Agree

-Neutral

-Somewhat Disagree

-Disagree

-Strongly Disagree

-Q. How much do you agree with the following statement: I can solve most problems if I invest enough effort.

-Strongly Agree

-Agree

-Somewhat Agree

-Neutral

-Somewhat Disagree

-Disagree

-Strongly Disagree

-Q. How much do you agree with the following statement: If someone opposes me, I can usually find the ways and means to get what I want.

-Strongly Agree

-Agree

-Somewhat Agree

-Neutral

-Somewhat Disagree

-Disagree

-Strongly Disagree

-Q. How much do you agree with the following statement: It is easy for me to stick to my aims and accomplish my goals.

-Strongly Agree

-Agree

-Somewhat Agree

-Neutral

-Somewhat Disagree

-Disagree

-Strongly Disagree

-Q. How much do you agree with the following statement: Thanks to my resourcefulness, I know how to handle unforeseen situations.

-Strongly Agree

-Agree

-Somewhat Agree

-Neutral

-Somewhat Disagree

-Disagree

-Strongly Disagree
+Please randomize the order of the rows.

 We will now ask you for your feelings about some people and groups using a “feeling thermometer.”
 Ratings between 50 degrees and 100 degrees mean that you feel favorable and warm toward the item.
-Ratings between 0 degrees and 50 degrees mean that you don't feel favorable toward the item and that you don't care too much for that item.
+Ratings between 1 degrees and 50 degrees mean that you don't feel favorable toward the item and that you don't care too much for that item.
 You would rate the item at the 50 degree mark if you don't feel particularly warm or cold toward the person.
-0 is the coldest possible rating.
+1 is the coldest possible rating.
 100 is the warmest possible rating.